nishitjoshi-cybersecurity/Botium-Toys/README.md

-# Botium-Toys - Security Audit
+# Conduct a security audit, part 1
 ## What is this project about?
 In this activity provided by Google Cybersecurity Certifications Program, I conducted an internal security audit to monitor for threats, risks, or vulnerabilities that can affect Botium Toys’s business continuity and critical assets.